BharatPatil7676/smart-home/README.md

    Sensors
    leds,motor,buzzer

-   mobile(whenever the user opens the phone and press the turn on light,fan,etc) ESP 32(recives the commond then controls the light(on/off),motor) sensors(whenever the temp exceedes the light turn off automatically) servo motor(rotates anything by specific angle)

    smart home working and flow( this is temporary i may change ) sensors →ESP32 → Decision → Actuator